EMM software and knowledge buyers need to find the right product

-There is no one process for an EMM platform.
+An EMM platform includes more than one process.
 EMM is a collection of services that manage the whole mobile corporate environment.
 The following are the most traditional services that should be part of any EMM strategy:

-- MDM: As discussed prior, MDM provides control over the whole mobile device and is the most mature management service in EMM;
+- MDM: As discussed before, MDM provides control over the whole mobile device and is the most mature management service in EMM.

-- MAM (mobile application management): MAM provides more precise control over an individual app -- often wrapping the app in a container -- that enables the app to be separated from the rest of the device;
+- Mobile application management (MAM): MAM provides more precise control over an individual app -- often wrapping the app in a container -- enabling the app to be separate from the rest of the device.

-- MCM (mobile content management): MCM enables companies to secure the content in an app by separating the content into a container within an app;
+- Mobile content management (MCM): MCM enables companies to secure the content in an app by separating the content into a container.

-- MIM (mobile identity management): Identity management is a much more streamlined method of user authentication than using the VPN, which often actually prevents users from wanting to connect to data.
+- Mobile identity management (MIM): MIM is a much more streamlined method of user authentication than using a VPN, which often makes users not want to connect to data.
 A good example is the identity management provided in Microsoft's Office 365 login process.

-- UEM (unified endpoint management): UEM allows IT admins to manage all devices including mobile devices, desktops, laptops and servers.
+- Unified endpoint management (UEM): UEM enables IT admins to manage all devices, including mobile devices, desktops, laptops and servers.

-These five technologies form the foundation of an EMM platform.
+These technologies form the foundation of an EMM platform.

 EMM differences between iOS and Android